benmellin/msc_project/README.md

 My group was provided with mRNA data of ~9,000 MSCs, and experimentally determined labels of antimicrobial or non-antimicrobial.
 We sought to use statistical and computational methods better understand what made some MSCs antimicrobial, and what made some non-antimicrobial.

 I've included a few of my contributions to this project in this repo.
-Some images and code from these ultimately made it into our final report.
 - [A Leiden Clustering based Classification Method](leiden_experiment/Ben_seurat_experiment_leiden.md)
   - The purpose of using this cluster based classification method was to try to develop an understanding of the cellular features (i.e. gene expression